bitflower/matthiasmax.com/readme.md

 ## Building the Site

 To build the site from the source, ensure you're using the most recent versions of Node and Npm, and pull the latest from master.
-Next, run `npm install`, `npm run docs` to build the docs files and `npm start` to launch the site in development mode.
+Next, run `npm install` and `npm start` to launch the site in development mode.

+## Hosting

+The app is hosted on [Vercel](https://vercel.com) on two app instances.
+One for [matthiasmax.de](https://matthiasmax.de) the German version and one for [matthiasmax.com](https://matthiasmax.com) the English version.
+The translation / i18n language selection is set with an environment flag `MMLANG` during build.
 ## Related

  - [bitflower site](https://bitflower.net/)